FullStackForger/fs-zeromq-examples/pub-sub-push-pull-distributor/README.md

 ## Rationale

 Regular 0MQ REQ-REP is a synchronous ([blocking][b1]) connection.
-It is not suitable for a service processing requests processed by multiple services and completed at different times.
+It is not suitable architecture where single request is a result of processing by multiple services and completed at different times.
 We need a solution that would permit processing a request before the processing of the previous request one has been completed.
 Using PUB-SUB PUSH-PULL